-In 2012, SEBI brought amendments in regulations which changed the mutual funds market.
+In 2012, SEBI brought amendments in regulations that changed the mutual funds market.
 To understand one such change, which affected the expense ratio to be charged, you must understand the term – Basis Point (bps).

-Basis Point is equal to 1/100th of 1% and denotes the percentage change in financial instrument.
+Basis Point is equal to 1/100th of 1% and denotes the percentage change in a financial instrument.
 The change done by SEBI affected the way fund houses were charging and investors were receiving returns.